 In today’s society, we all face many challenges in our daily lives.
 With demanding schedules, the increase in technology and increased external expectations, a greater number of people are reaching out for therapeutic assistance to help them cope with their day to day lives and move towards greater productivity and happiness.
 When it comes to treatment for many mental health concerns, one method that has shown particular effectiveness in clinical studies is Cognitive Behavioral Therapy.

-After several years training and consultation under the Academy of Cognitive Therapists, I became well aware that clinical hypnosis is often recommended alongside CBT to ‘amplify’ the desired shifts in thought and behavior.
-It also was that although cognitive behavioral therapy and hypnotherapy were accessible in San Diego, there were few options for clients who would like a clinician that specializes in both.
+Only after several years of specialized training under the Cognitive Therapy and Training Center, which is certified by Academy of Cognitive Therapy, I considered myself to be a true cognitive behavioral therapist.
+While reviewing research and consulting in the field, I became aware that clinical hypnosis is often used alongside CBT to ‘amplify’ the desired shifts in thought and behavior.
+Although qualified cognitive behavioral therapists and hypnotherapists were accessible in San Diego, there were few clinicians who specialize in both.
 I moved ahead and completed Michael Yapko’s intensive training in clinical hypnosis for mental health specialists.
 The results have been remarkable, and I am so pleased that I am able to offer such an exceptional mode of treatment.

 Ms. Kerschmann’s experience includes training with the Family Mediation Centre in Melbourne, Australia, where she contributed to the creation of a parent-adolescent-school mediation program (CRESS), which is now utilized by the Victoria Family Court System and affiliated therapists.